daferre01/Facial_Autism_Children/README.md

 ## Credits

 This project was developed by David Fernández Reboredo.
-Special thanks to Kaggle user daferre01 for providing the dataset and inspiration for this project.
+Special thanks to Kaggle user RAHULTEJ MORA for providing the dataset and inspiration for this project.

 ## License